cmlccie/awsipranges/README.md

 - The AWS Networking team that publishes and maintains the [AWS IP address ranges](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).
 - Abhishek Chanda ([@achanda](https://www.github.com/achanda)) for publishing the excellent [`ipnetwork`](https://crates.io/crates/ipnetwork) crate, which makes parsing and working with IPv4 and IPv6 prefixes a breeze.
+- [VHS](https://github.com/charmbracelet/vhs) - Straightforward and powerful terminal GIF recorder!
+I love how easy it is to make a [demo tape](https://github.com/cmlccie/awsipranges/blob/main/demo/demo.tape)! 😎
+- Orhun Parmaksız ([@orhun](https://github.com/orhun)) for his excellent blog on [Fully Automated Releases for Rust Projects](https://blog.orhun.dev/automated-rust-releases/).

+## Other Works

+- [`netrange`](https://crates.io/crates/netrange) - Use LUA scripts to download and filter IP ranges from multiple cloud providers.
+- [`aws-ip-ranges`](https://crates.io/crates/aws-ip-ranges) - Provides the AWS IP range data as a const struct.

+## Why did I make this?

+I frequently need to get answers from the AWS IP ranges.
+I published a similar [Python library](https://github.com/aws-samples/awsipranges) while working at AWS.
+Then, when learning Rust, I needed something to build! 😎 This tool has been helpful to me - perhaps it will be useful to you.